ucb-152/lab6/README.md

 ### Step 3: Program the nki_transpose kernel
-In this part, we will develop the tranpose kernel, which will allow us to use the matmul kernels that expect a transposed input.
+In this part, we will develop the transpose kernel, which will allow us to use the matmul kernels that expect a transposed input.
 As mentioned in the guides, there are three main stages to programming a NKI kernel: 1) Load inputs, 2) Perform computation, and 3) Store outputs.
 For `nki_tranpose`, we are not really performing any computation, but we can consider "transposing" as the desired modification to the input data.

 Fill in the blanks to implement the `nki_transpose` kernel in `kernels.py`.
-- Hint 1: there is a NKI API that does a combined load and transpose of a tile.
+- Hint 1: There is a NKI API that does a combined load and transpose of a tile.
 - Hint 2: Use `nl.tile_size.pmax` to get the max partition dimension.
 Remember, the partition dimension is the first index unless otherwise specified ([Representing data in NKI](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/programming_model.html#representing-data-in-nki)).
 - Hint 3: Use iterators to loop through the indices when tiling: [NKI Language (Iterators)](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/api/nki.language.html#iterators)